RockefellerArchiveCenter/reading-room-manual/index.md

 The RAC provides duplication services for paper photocopies, PDF files, and high-resolution scans of both documents and photographs for a fee.
 We also duplicate moving images and audio formats.
 The current fee schedule for duplication services is available on [the RAC website](http://www.rockarch.org/).
 All PDF and photocopy orders are completed on or under 60 business days from the day orders are submitted.
 High-resolution scans are completed on or under 30 business days from the day orders are submitted.

 #### Initializing Document & Still Image Duplication Requests
 If researchers are interested in having material duplicated, they should complete the citation information on the appropriate flag, put the flag around the item(s), and let you know when they are done with the box.
-Place a flag of the same color outside the box to mark there is a duplication order.
+Place a flag of the same color outside the box to indicate that there is a duplication order.
 You will initialize the request in Aeon by following the steps in the Aeon Guides for the RAC folder (/S:/Inter-Office/Reference/Aeon Guides for the RAC).

 ### Using Equipment and Special Formats